-The Marsden Point Oil Refinery in Northland is New Zealand’s only refiner of oil products.
-It produces premium and regular gasoline, automotive and marine diesel, aviation and lighting kerosene, fuel oils and bitumens for the New Zealand market.
+The Marsden Point Oil Refinery in Northland was New Zealand’s only refiner of oil products.
+It produced premium and regular gasoline, automotive and marine diesel, aviation and lighting kerosene, fuel oils and bitumens for the New Zealand market.

 The government initially considered a refinery in 1956, with Marsden Point selected because of its deep water port, proximity to the main North Island markets, low earthquake risk and the availability of suitable industrial land.
 Within a few years the Government requested Shell look into the construction and operation of the refinery.
-As well as Shell, all the oil companies and the New Zealand public had a stake in the resulting company, the New Zealand Refining Company (now known as Refining NZ).
+As well as Shell, all the oil companies and the New Zealand public had a stake in the resulting company – the New Zealand Refining Company (later known as Refining NZ), now Channel Infrastructure.

 The original refinery was designed to produce 65,000 barrels per day.
 Bechtel was the engineering and construction contractor, beginning work in 1962 and completing it in mid-1964 at a cost of £10 million.
 Within three years expansion was being planned, but it was not until May 1973 that a $160 million project was approved.